derl30n/5m_holster/README.md

 Please open the console with `F8` and check for error messages.
 <img src="https://i.imgur.com/ZygRVtM.png" />
-_This example shows an error with the texture id, it's `1` hower `0` textures are available; The variable responsible for the error is always marked with exclamation marks!_
+_This example shows an error with the texture id, it's `1` however `0` textures are available; The variable responsible for the error is always marked with exclamation marks!_

-If you experience bugs or want to request features, please [open an issue on github](https://github.com/derl30n/5m_holster/issues/new/choose).
+If you experience bugs or want to request features, please [open an Issue on GitHub](https://github.com/derl30n/5m_holster/issues/new/choose).

 ## FAQ
 ### How does this work?